 At ProductPlan, we’re big fans of blogs.
 We publish hundreds of articles a year on our own blog, and regularly share other articles, blog posts, and resources with fellow team members, partners, and even customers!
-Blogs are a great way for product managers to stay on the cutting edge of the field and further develop in their career.
+Blogs are a great way for product managers to stay on the cutting edge of the field and further develop in their careers.
 We put together this list of some blogs that have a home in our respective bookmarks folders.

 The Silicon Valley Product Group (SVPG) was founded by product management veteran Marty Cagan as a way to share the knowledge and experience of some of the tech industry’s most experienced product leaders.
 Before developing the SVPG, Cagan was responsible for developing and managing some of the most recognizable brands in tech, including Hewlett-Packard, Netscape Communications, and eBay.
 In addition to an ongoing series of workshops and larger events, SVPG’s Insights blog regularly features excellent articles on a series of product-related topics.
 Recent topics include process, data science, communicating your product strategy, and risk.

 Whether you’re new to product management or a product executive, SVPG’s Insights blog is a great site to add to your bookmarks and check in with on a regular basis.
 The regular contributors and guest bloggers produce insightful articles relevant to product folks from companies of all sizes, from startups to enterprises.

 Where to start: Learning Fast vs. Failing Fast

 Founders Spenser Skates, Curtis Liu, and Jeffrey Wang created Amplitude with a single mission in mind: help teams build better products.
 A core tenet of Amplitude’s philosophy is that product analytics is something everyone should be involved with.
 Their blog reflects this vision by showcasing how different roles – from product managers to engineers, to designers – can use analytics to build better products.